cki-project/kpet-archived/README.md

 Each suite is an object with the following attributes:

+* `id`: ID of the test suite, unique within all suites.
 * `name`: Name of the test suite.
 * `description`: Description of the test suite.
 * `hostRequires`: Jinja2 template path with the host requirements for